Axway/amplify-central/content/en/docs/amplify_relnotes/archive/20201030_ampc_relnotes.md

 A new set of resource is provided within Amplify Central CLI:

-* **edgedp**: this resource represent the Axway API Management dataplane.
+* **edgedp**: this resource represent the Axway API Management data plane.
 It contains the connectivity (url / port) to the Axway API Manager/Gateway and a reference to the Amplify Central topology environment.
 * **eddeda**: this resource represent a Discovery Agent for Axway API Manager.
-It contains the Discovery Agent configuration and the reference to the dataplane.
+It contains the Discovery Agent configuration and the reference to the data plane.
 * **edgeta**: this resource represent a Discovery Agent for Axway Edge Gateway.
-It contains the Traceability Agent configuration and the reference to the dataplane.
+It contains the Traceability Agent configuration and the reference to the data plane.
-* **awsdp**: this resource represent the AWS API Management dataplane.
+* **awsdp**: this resource represent the AWS API Management data plane.
 It contains the region, transactionLogGroup reference and the queues to be monitored by the agents.
 * **awsda**: this resource represent a Discovery Agent for AWS API Manager.
-It contains the Discovery Agent configuration and the reference to the dataplane.
+It contains the Discovery Agent configuration and the reference to the data plane.
 * **awsta**: this resource represent a Discovery Agent for Axway Edge Gateway.
-It contains the Traceability Agent configuration and the reference to the dataplane.
+It contains the Traceability Agent configuration and the reference to the data plane.

 #### Discovery Agent